 Consumers have always searched for a convenient, universal method to declare the value of goods or services.
 The earliest recorded currencies date back thousands of years.
-Early civilizations used pieces of metal to represent values of goods being traded.
+Early civilizations used pieces of metal to represent the values of goods being traded.
 Over time, weighing specific metals and stamping a coin in a determined value evolved.
 As this practice spread, coinage and banking became a global practice to facilitate trade.

 The Change of Commerce

-Payment options have continued to evolve over time to be easier to carry, widely acceptable and easy to use.
+Payment options have continued to evolve over time to be easier to carry, widely acceptable, and easy to use.
 As payment options have evolved, merchants have accepted each change.
-Checks were accepted to allow consumers to buy more, without having to carry large amounts of cash.
+Checks were accepted to allow consumers to buy more without having to carry large amounts of cash.
 Credit card transactions replaced checks when the high rate of check fraud became a concern for merchants.
 Consumers benefited from the convenience of a universal line of credit.
 Today, browser histories have many eCommerce website examples, the latest development in simple business transactions.
 Now an exchange of payment for goods can occur without the merchant and consumer ever meeting.
-No credit card is swiped, no physical signature required.
+No credit card is swiped, no physical signature is required.
 This convenience is spreading to physical businesses as well.
 Many merchants no longer accept checks, and a few are rejecting cash in favor of electronic transactions.
-Consumers are accepting these changes, and many no longer carry checks on a daily basis.
+Consumers are accepting these changes, and many no longer carry checks daily.
 A growing number of consumers no longer carry large amounts of cash.
-Younger consumers who grew up with the convenience of electronic transactions may not even carry cash at all, opting for credit card or internet payments.
+Younger consumers who grew up with the convenience of electronic transactions may not even carry cash at all, opting for a credit card or internet payments.